With modern technology, there’s a near-infinite amount of minutia we can watch. We wait for patterns to emerge that can help us see ways to improve.

 What is Heart Rate Variability?

-As the term suggests,of the variation in time between each heartbeat.
+As the term suggests,a measurement of the variation in time between each heartbeat.
 In other words, it expresses how well the heart changes speeds throughout the day.

 For example, you may measure your heart rate and find it’s about 90 beats per minute.
 However, that doesn’t mean that every single heartbeat takes about ⅔ of a second.
 The interval between each heartbeat varies.
 In this same example, you may have ⅓ of a second between beats and later a full second between beats.